tradir/codingtest/README.md

 Hello!
 Thank you for applying to join us at Tradir.io.🙏

-This is a base template for the Junior Frontend Engineer Coding Test @Tradir.io.
+This is a base template for the Junior Frontend Engineer Coding Test @Tradir.io <br />
-Clone this repository and follow the instructions below!
+Clone this repository and follow the instructions below!<br />
 The basic structure is already set up so you can go straight to the main tasks.

 ### 📣 &nbsp; Instructions